akki2605/ImdbRating/README.md

 # IMDb_Ratings
-It uses imdb library for the database and tabulate for table creation...
+It uses IMDbPY library for the database of movies and "tabulate" library for table creation...

 ## Run Locally